signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 2. A default configuration file will be installed to `/etc/otel/collector/agent_config.yaml` if it does not already exist.
 3. The `/etc/otel/collector/splunk-otel-collector.conf` environment file is
-   required to start the `splunk-otel-collector` systemd service.
+   required to start the `splunk-otel-collector` systemd service (**Note**: The service will automatically start if this file exists during install/upgrade).
 A sample environment file will be installed to `/etc/otel/collector/splunk-otel-collector.conf.example` that includes the required environment variables for the default config.
 To utilize this sample file, set the variables as appropriate and save the file as